4ms/metamodule/firmware/lib/u-boot/README.md

 # 4) Build the application
 ```
-cd ctest    # or the application directory for a custom app
+cd ctest    # or the application directory if you're using this in another app
 make
-ls -l build/main.elf
+ls -l build/*.elf
-ls -l build/main.uimg
+ls -l build/*.uimg
 ```
-You should see the main.elf and the main.uimg files after building.
+You should see the elf and the uimg files.
 Each of these is the compiled application, and either one must be loaded in SDRAM at 0xC2000040.
 You can load the elf file by using a debugger/programmer such as J-link connected to the SWD pins.
-Or, you can copy uimg file to the SD Card in the fourth partition using normal linux cp commands.
+Or, you can copy uimg file to the SD Card in the fourth partition the same way you would copy any file.
 The former method is only temporary, requires a debugger to be attached, and will not persist after power down.
 However, it's much more convenient so it's preferred for Debug builds.
 In the latter method, the application firmware is stored on the SD Card, so this is the method for production or long-term testing.
 With this method, the bootloader will load the application into 0xC2000040 on boot.